Blueberry bread pudding is a simple way to transform leftover biscuits or day old bread into a delicious dessert or breakfast.

 - cinnamon: A pinch of ground nutmeg is also a delicious addition to blueberry dessert recipes.

 - Preheat your oven to 350°F (177°C) and grease an 8" x 8" baking dish.
-Tear the biscuits, or bread, into bite-sized pieces and place them into the baking dish.
+Tear the biscuits, or bread, into small cubes and place them into the baking dish.

 - Bake for 45-50 minutes.
 (If using frozen blueberries, it may take a few more minutes.)